A Resolution-Based Interactive Proof System for UNSAT: Introduction

 \section{Introduction}

 Automated reasoning tools should provide evidence of their correct behaviour.
 A substantial amount of research has gone into proof-producing automated reasoning tools~\cite{Heule21,Necula97,Namjoshi01,HenzingerJMNSW02,BarbosaRKLNNOPV22}.
 These works define a notion of ``correctness certificate'' and adapt the reasoning engine to produce independently checkable certificates.
 For example, SAT solvers produce either a satisfying assignment or a proof of unsatisfiability in some proof system, e.g.\ resolution (see~\cite{Heule21} for a survey).
-We call them SAT- and UNSAT-certificates, respectively.
+We call them SAT and UNSAT certificates, respectively.

-There is a fundamental asymmetry between SAT- and UNSAT-certificates: while SAT-certificates can be checked in polynomial (even linear) time in the size of the formula, this is very unlikely to be the case for UNSAT-certificates, because it implies $\textsf{NP}=\textsf{coNP}$.
-In particular, all UNSAT-certificates produced by current tools (like a DRAT certificate or a resolution proof) may have exponential size in the size of the formula.
-We believe this is more than a purely theoretical question: UNSAT-certificates produced by current tools may have hundreds of GiB or even, in extreme cases, hundreds of TiB~\cite{HeuleKM16}.
-Despite much progress on reducing the size of proofs and improving the efficiency of checking proofs (see e.g.~\cite{HeuleHKW17,Heule21}), this fundamental asymmetry puts limits to the development of SAT-solving services in which clients with limited computational power (say, a standard laptop) send formulas to a solver running on a very powerful server, and get back a SAT- or UNSAT-certificate.
+There is a fundamental asymmetry between SAT and UNSAT certificates: while SAT certificates can be checked in polynomial (even linear) time in the size of the formula, this is very unlikely to be the case for UNSAT certificates, because it implies $\textsf{NP}=\textsf{coNP}$.
+In particular, all UNSAT certificates produced by current tools (like a DRAT certificate or a resolution proof) may have exponential size in the size of the formula, and UNSAT certificates produced by current tools may have hundreds of GiB or even, in extreme cases, hundreds of TiB~\cite{HeuleKM16}.
+Despite much progress on reducing the size of proofs and improving the efficiency of checking proofs (see e.g.~\cite{HeuleHKW17,Heule21}), this fundamental asymmetry puts limits to the development of SAT-solving services in which clients with limited computational power (say, a standard laptop) send formulas to a solver running on a very powerful server, and get back a SAT or UNSAT certificate.
+We are interested in such a SAT-solving scenario, where the costs of solving and certificate checking are assumed by different parties, and reducing the latter is important, even if it increases the former.
+Notice that this stands in contrast to the cost model of a SAT-solving tool that solves the formula, produces a certificate, and checks it, where one is only interested in minimising the total time.